peremartra/optipfair/optipfair_llm_reference_manual.md

 # OptiPFair: Library Implementation Guide

+Designed to be used with you favourite LLM (ChatGPT / Claude / Gemini / Cursor / Windsurf).
+Just drop this file into your prompt or LLM Project and start building Optimized LLMs

 ## Overview

 OptiPFair is a Python library for structured pruning of large language models, with a primary focus on GLU architectures.
 It also provides built-in functionality for bias visualization and analysis.
 This guide provides comprehensive information on using all of OptiPFair's features.